prettier/prettier/docs/cli.md

 Console output if all files are formatted:

 ```
+Checking formatting...
-All files use Prettier code style.
+All matched files use Prettier code style!
 ```

 Console output if some of the files require re-formatting:

 ```
-Forgot to run Prettier?
-There are files without correct code style:
+Checking formatting...
 src/fileA.js
 src/fileB.js
+Code style issues found in the above file(s).
+Forgot to run Prettier?
 ```

 The command will return exit code 1 in the second case, which is helpful inside the CI pipelines.